bgohrani/FeedForward_Networks/README.md

 - Training our networks on different types of data, for multi class classification.

 Data Used in this notebook will be imported from sklearn_datasets.

+# Vectorized Feed Forward Neural Networks

+The Vectorized_Neural_Networks notebook contains code that shows FeedForward Neural Networks, in which vectorization has been implemented to accelerate the training process.

+Notebook Outline:

+Creating blob data set for training.
+Depicting slow training using Scalar Version of FeedForward network.
+Adding vectorization to weights to speed up the training process.
+Adding vectorization to weights and inputs for maximum acceleration.
+Note: The speed of training has been mentioned in a comment under the corresponding cells.

+# Learning Algorithm Implementation

+The Learning_Algorithm_scalar notebook contains some of the code I've built to get insights into how the backpropagation algorithm works in Feed Forward Neural Networks.
+I've limited myself to using only the scalar version, in which single inputs are passed to the network at a time.
+This slows down the training, but we can store values of each neuron which helps in visualization.

+Notebook Outline:

+Writing down a simple scalar network having only 3 neurons.
+Generating blob data for training and visualizing loss plots.
+Creating a function for visualizing the final trained states of all three neurons.
+Writing a scalar class of a bigger network with 7 neurons, used for multi class classification.
+Training, visualizing loss plots and final states of all the neurons.
+Building animations showing how the neurons in the networks adapt to the data given.
+The animation videos generated on running the corresponding code in the notebooks are not given in the output and have been attached separately in the repository.
+The names have been referenced in the comments wherever necessary.